Enterprise Risk Management

 - Example UAS Registration Tag (pdf, pptx)

-5. Can I fly a personal UAS for my research project or filming for UC publicity?
+5. Can I fly a personal drone for my research project or my department?

 Yes, as long as you comply with UC policy.
 Anyone operating under UC policy for university business (regardless of ownership) may additionally be provided with UC UAS liability insurance coverage free of charge.